swade1987/simple-go-service/README.md

 # Simple Golang Application

-The goal of this repository is to mimic the commands and steps required to build a CI/CD pipeline using Docker and Kubernetes.
+The goal of this repository is to mimic building a CI/CD pipeline using Docker and Kubernetes.

 The repository is broken down into two portions: